 Saturday, September 8 12pm - 12am

-Free Entry Opportunities: Friday - No Free General Admissions - Pantherfest attendees will be allowed through the main gate or back onto the grounds following the concert.
-Saturday, September 9 - No Free General Admissions - Ringo Starr ticket holders will be allowed through the main gate or back onto the grounds following the concert.
-Sunday, September 10 free entry to the Prayer Ceremony from 9:30am - 10am with donations of three (3) non-perishable food items to benefit the Hunger Task Force.
+Free Entry Opportunities: Friday, September 7 - No Free General Admissions - Pantherfest attendees will be allowed through the main gate or back onto the grounds following the concert.
+Saturday, September 8 - No Free General Admissions - Ringo Starr ticket holders will be allowed through the main gate or back onto the grounds following the concert.
+Sunday, September 9 free entry to the Prayer Ceremony from 9:30am - 10am with donations of three (3) non-perishable food items to benefit the Hunger Task Force.
 (Attendees to the ceremony can enter the festival free at 11am.)
 Free entry from 11am - noon with donations of three (3) non-perishable food items to benefit the Hunger Task Force as part of the Fests Feed Mke.
-We are looking for donations of healthy food items especially canned peaches and pears (in 100% juice).
+We are looking for donations of canned peaches and pears (in 100% juice) but will accept all.
 Also free on Sunday to Military (active and Veteran) all day with proper I.D.
 (VA-ID, DD-214, or Military I.D.)
 Sponsored by the Ho-Chunk Nation.
 No PETS allowed on the Indian Summer grounds.
 Registered service animals only.
 The following items are NOT ALLOWED on the Indian Summer grounds.

 - Outside food and beverages